Neo ATLAS 1469

 Review code provided

 If you were of an age in 1985 you may have just come out of the cinema having watched Back to the Future, returned home, booted up your NEC PC and had yourself a game of A-Train.
 You may not have heard of A-Train however it is developer Artdink’s best known, and most successful, game to date.
-Artdink have gone on to develop a plethora of games, many of which never made it to western audiences, for the last 23 years.
+Artdink has gone on to develop a plethora of games, many of which never made it to western audiences, for the last 23 years.
 Now in the games industry that is an impressive amount of time, these guys must be good then, right?

 Neo Atlas 1469 is a – get ready for this – port of a PlayStation Vita game, which in itself was a port of a Neo Atlas 2 remaster, which initially was released way back in 1999 on the original PlayStation.